 From there, use the search field in the upper left corner to search for Drupal and click on the result when you have found it.
 Then, hit Install Now.

-Doing so will get you to this screen:
+Doing so will get you to a settings screen:

 Select Quick Install in the upper right corner.
 This will take you here: